AGRINFO AGRINFO logo

 Actions

-Suppliers of wine should evaluate how existing labels can be aligned with the new rules to meet the objectives of improving consumers' understanding of wine labelling.
+Suppliers of wine should evaluate how existing labels can be aligned with the new rules (which are not mandatory) to meet the objectives of improving consumers' understanding of wine labelling.

 Timeline